Full Mouth Reconstruction

 An entirely customizable treatment, full mouth reconstruction can address multiple areas of your smile to restore its structural integrity.

-is the best way to address many concerns simultaneously
+Full mouth reconstruction is the best way to address many concerns simultaneously.

 When left unaddressed, dental decay and infection can spread to other areas of your smile.
 Treating these concerns can protect remaining teeth and the shape of your jaw.

 Full mouth reconstruction is designed for your smile.
-Your dentist can take into account the shape of your face, the position of your jaws, and the alignment of your teeth for beautiful results.
+Your surgeon can consider the shape of your face, the position of your jaws, and the alignment of your teeth for beautiful results.

 Missing teeth can make it difficult to chew, and patients with tooth loss often sacrifice healthy food as a result.
 Treatment can make it easier to eat the foods you need and love.